melezhik/swat/intro.md

 ## Code reuse

 Ok.
-Let go for another route recently failes is GET /restricted/zone.
+Lets go for another route recently failed is GET /restricted/zone.
 Let's re-run it on verbose mode:

 ```